tashajeske/Numerical-Analysis/Software Manual/FixPtIter.md

 **Language:** C++

 **Description:** This routine will approximate the root of a function when given a valid estimate for the root.
-It uses convergence of a sequence to evaluate the root.
-A function g is picked such that since f(x)=0, g(x)=x.
-Then the routine iterates through increasingly closer values of x0 to find the
+It uses convergence of a sequence to evaluate.
+A function g is picked such that g(x)=x.
+Then the routine iterates through increasingly closer values of x0 to find an approximation to the root.

 **Input:** The inputs for this program are double x0, string f, double tol, and int maxIter. x0 is the initial guess of the root. f is which function is being used as long as the fucntion is defined in func(). tol is the level of accuracy. maxIter is a maximum number of iterations the routine will run through